d02d33pak/100-days-of-code/log.md

 ### Day 08: July 19, Wednesday, 2017

-**Today's Progress**: Created my first ever python script to srape ProjectEuler.net
+**Today's Progress**: Created my first ever python script to srape problem statements ProjectEuler.net

 _**Thoughts:**_ After searching for a while I came up with a simple script that would save all the problem statements from projecteuler.net into a text file.
 And made an android application that would view this textfile.